 This is a series of posts on the Suez Crisis.
 See here for the first regular post in the series, here for the previous post, and here to go back to the master index.

-While Bir Gifgafa seems to be the most modeled battle of the Suez Conflict, it isn’t necessarily the best.
+While Bir Gifgafa seems to be the most modeled battle of the Suez Conflict, it isn’t necessarily the best from a player’s perspective.
 Several other battles present more interesting fodder for wargaming.

 New Battle, New Game